 If you follow ice hockey, then you are probably familiar with the “plus-minus” system used by the National Hockey League (in Canada/United States).
 The “plus-minus” system calculates how often a player is on the ice when a goal is scored, and awards a point when the player’s team scores and subtracts one when the opposing team scores.
 So a single player’s performance is directly affected by the overall team’s offensive and defensive success.
 Over an entire season (or even an whole career), a player’s cumulative plus-minus score is an indicator of how important he is to the overall success of the team.
 The plus-minus score reflects individual performance, but also ties it to the team’s overall performance.
 And given that it’s been in use by the NHL since 1967, you know that it’s working!

-[Little bit of trivia: Celebrated hockey legend Larry Robinson had an incredible plus 730 over his career, meaning that when he was playing, his team scored 730 goals more than it surrendered.]
+[Little bit of trivia: Celebrated hockey legend Larry Robinson had an incredible plus 730 over his career.
+Which means that when he was playing, his team scored 730 goals more than it surrendered.]

 Now you likely can’t implement a plus-minus system to use in your workplace, but the underlying premise still holds true.
 If you tie individual recognition to group performance, you are less likely to create tension over who’s getting credit for what.
 Perhaps more importantly, you’re reinforcing the importance of teamwork.